-At an impressive 620 feet tall, Multnomah Falls is the tallest waterfall in Oregon.
-But this dazzling natural wonder isn’t the only tall fall in the Beaver State – or even in the Columbia River Gorge!
-Wahclella Falls and Latourell Falls are two of Multnomah’s Gorge neighbors; and at 350 feet and 249 feet tall, respectively, they’re quite the show-stopping duo.
-Located on Oregon’s Highway of Waterfalls, Watson Falls is 272 feet of grand glory, and is actually the state’s third highest waterfall.
+Multnomah Falls is the tallest waterfall in Oregon at an impressive 620 feet tall.
+Wahclella Falls and Latourell Falls are two of Multnomah’s Gorge neighbors; and at 350 feet and 249 feet tall, respectively, they’re some of the tallest in the state.
+Located on Oregon’s Highway of Waterfalls, Watson Falls is 272 feet tall and is actually the state’s third highest waterfall.

 Munson Creek Falls Height: 315 feet tall Accessibility: The 1.0-mile Munson Creek Falls Trail is considered easy.
 Fun fact: Munson Creek is a vital salmon habitat, and you’ll often see these boisterous fish spawning at the pool of the falls.